 There are a number of different symptoms, and they can vary based on how soon after eating one begins to feel them.

-Those who have dumping syndrome issues immediately after eating (commonly between 30-60 minutes of eating) and is caused by rapid emptying of food into the small bowel.
+Those who have early dumping syndrome issues immediately after eating (commonly between 30-60 minutes of eating) and is caused by rapid emptying of food into the small bowel.
 As a result, the high sugar levels (hypertonicity) in the small bowel allow passage of water into the bowel (by a process called osmosis) causing diarrhea.
 It also causes a fluid shift from your circulating blood volume, causing low blood pressure.
 These are the 2 main mechanisms causing the following symptoms:

 One of the things that can cause dumping syndrome to be even worse is to have a meal high in sugar.
 This includes sucrose, or normal table sugar, and fructose, fruit sugar.
 If you notice that eating certain types of food causes this to happen with you, cut those out of your diet and replace them with better options.

-The diagnosis is usually made on the history alone.
+The diagnosis of dumping syndrome is usually made on the history alone.
 If your doctor is aware of your gastrectomy or gastrojejunostomy, the diagnosis is usually pretty obvious.
 They may want to confirm this by measuring your blood sugar levels after a sugar drink (referred to as a modified glucose tolerance test).
 They will also measure your pulse (causes a tachycardia or increased pulse), increased viscosity of your blood (an elevated hematocrit level) as well as the symptoms you have.

 Sometimes, having low blood sugar can actually be a part of the condition, and your doctor may want to measure your blood sugar level during the time of your symptoms.
 This can aid in the diagnosis, and it may help them determine what you may need to add to your diet to help solve the problem.